Magento 2: Models, Resource Models and Collections in 2026

 Magento 2 Resource Models

-As it’s been mentioned above, connection to the database is implemented through the resource model.
+As mentioned above, the connection to the database is implemented through the resource model.
 Resource Models are data mappers for the storage structure.
 They are used for making transactions to the database.

 A resource model extends \Magento\Framework\Model\ResourceModel\Db\AbstractDb (With Magento 2, you no longer have to declare the model, resource model, adapters, and more in the configuration.
 So the process is much simpler than it used to be in Magento 1).